geeksterin/UI-Curriculum/Day06/Node_day06.md

 ```

 You might get unexpected results if you omit the https:// or http:// part, called the protocol, at the beginning of the web address.
 After making a link, click it to make sure it is sending you where you wanted it to.

-<<<<<<< HEAD
-# Audio, Video, Source tags
-The <audio>, <video>, and <source> tags are used in HTML to embed audio and video content into a web page.
-Here is a brief explanation of what each tag does:

-1. <audio> tag:
-- The <audio> tag is used to embed audio content, such as music or speech, into a web page.
-- It supports several attributes such as "src" to specify the URL of the audio file, "controls" to enable playback controls, and "autoplay" to start playback automatically when the page loads.
-2. <video> tag:
-- The <video> tag is used to embed video content, such as movies or TV shows, into a web page.
-- It supports several attributes such as "src" to specify the URL of the video file, "controls" to enable playback controls, and "autoplay" to start playback automatically when the page loads.
-3. <source> tag:
-- The <source> tag is used in conjunction with the <audio> and <video> tags to provide multiple versions of the same media content in different formats or bitrates.
-- This is useful for ensuring that the content can be played on different devices and connection speeds.
-T- he <source> tag supports several attributes such as "src" to specify the URL of the media file, "type" to specify the MIME type of the file, and "media" to specify the media query to use when selecting the source.

-In summary, the <audio>, <video>, and <source> tags provide a flexible and powerful way to embed audio and video content into a web page, and can be customized using a variety of attributes to provide the desired playback experience.

 # List
 In HTML, there are three types of lists: ordered lists, unordered lists, and descriptive lists.
 Here's a brief explanation of each type and their attributes: